Speech Therapy for Late Talkers in Calgary

 Get connected with an SLP

-Discuss with a speech therapist what you hope to achieve through therapy sessions.
-As well, gain insights into how we can help.
+Discuss with a speech therapist during a free 15-minute consultation what you hope to achieve through therapy sessions and gain insights into how we can help.

 Start Speech Therapy